danschultz/isomorphic_dart/README.md

 ## Challenges

 * Initializing the client from server state.
-  * Issue: When the client is initialized, React is going to rerender the DOM that was provided by the server.
-In order for the client to render the same DOM as the server, the server needs to pass it the state object that was used for rendering.
+  * Issue: When the client is initialized, React will replace the DOM that was provided by the server.
+In order for the client to render the same DOM as the server, the client needs to have the same state the server used for rendering.
   * Solution: The server writes the state as a JSON object in a script tag.
-The client reads the JSON from the script tag and uses it to rerender the DOM.
+The client reads the JSON from the script tag and uses it to render the DOM.
 * Rerendering state changes.
   * Issue: State changes need to trigger a rerender of the DOM.
-A state change can happen either through user interaction with the app, or from a `onPopState` event when the user changes the browser's history.
-It'd be ideal if both of these scenarios could be handled through a single API (TODO why?).
+State changes can happen either through user interaction within the app, or from an `onPopState` event from the browser.
+It'd be ideal if both of these scenarios could be handled from a central location (TODO why?).
   * Solution: Use a stream controller to handle state changes triggered by interactions within the app.
-The stream controller is passed to the `ApplicationView` which adds `Action`s to it.
-Each action returns a new state object when invoked.
+The stream controller is passed to the `ApplicationView` which adds `Action`s that encapsulate a state change.
+Each action returns a new `State` object when invoked.
 By merging the action stream with the `onPopState` stream, we can tell React to rerender the DOM from a single location in the app.
 * History state serialization

 ## Running